trek-view/gopro-metadata/README.md

-# GoPro 360 Metadata
+# GoPro Metadata

 ## In one sentence

-This repository exists to accumulate and understand the metadata produced by GoPro 360 cameras.
+This repository exists to accumulate and understand the metadata produced by GoPro  cameras.

 ## Why we built this

-We build software that processes 360 video and image files.
+We build software that processes GoPro video and image files.
 In many cases these files contain telemetry data (e.g are geotagged).

 Before processing them, we need to understand the format (or standard) of files each camera produces to process it correctly.

-## Cameras
+## Cameras tested

 * [Fusion](/fusion)
 * [MAX](/max)

 ## GPMF 101

-All GoPro 360 cameras (and non 360 cams) write telemetry data in their own GoPro Metadata Format (GPMF / GPMD) also called the General Purpose Metadata Framework.
+All GoPro cameras write telemetry data (GPS)in their own GoPro Metadata Format (GPMF / GPMD) also called the General Purpose Metadata Framework.

 [This blog post provides a good introduction](https://gopro.com/en/us/news/gopro-video-metadata-open-source-explained).